 (13) The sign of the hogging moment Mh and the mid-span sagging moment Ms should be considered when calculating αs or αh in Table 8.9.
 Thereby:

-αs is relevant if the absolute value of Mh is larger than Ms;
+— αs is relevant if the absolute value of Mh is larger than Ms;

-αh is relevant if the absolute value of Ms is larger than Mh.
+— αh is relevant if the absolute value of Ms is larger than Mh.

 (14) For members subjected to compression and bending about the y-y axis only, some or all of the following simplifications may be considered:

-The terms containing kzz and kyz are omitted;
+— The terms containing kzz and kyz are omitted;

-The factor kyy may be calculated by: kyy=Cmy (1+0,8 ny);
+— The factor kyy may be calculated by: ;

-The factor kzy may be taken equal to 1,0 for members susceptible to lateral torsional buckling;
+— The factor kzy may be taken equal to 1,0 for members susceptible to lateral torsional buckling;